Black-breasted wood quail: Behaviour and ecology

-Like other Odontophorus species, the black-breasted wood quail is gregarious year-round and usually travels in coveys of 10-15 individuals in undergrowth on forested slopes.
+Like other Odontophorus species, the black-breasted wood quail is gregarious year-round and usually travels in coveys of 10–15 individuals in undergrowth on forested slopes.
 These feed together over small areas throughout the day, and come together at dusk to roost in low branches.
 They also defend group territories together by calling back and forth with neighboring coveys, most often just after dawn, and displaying aggressively at the boundaries of their territories.
 Unlike other species in the genus, they do not vocalize at dusk.
 The species is shy and walks away in the undergrowth when approached, only flushing reluctantly.

-Diet

 Little is known about its diet.
 However, it may feed on plant matter, supplementing its diet with insects.

-Breeding

 The black-breasted wood quail's breeding habits are poorly known, but the species is most likely monogamous.
 Cooperative breeding has also been recorded in the species.
 Nesting occurs at the start of the rainy season in May and June, but vocal activity is most intense from March-April.
 Nests are round hollows in leaf litter, with their entrances pointing slightly downwards, and are guarded by parties of adults.
-Eggs are laid in clutches of 4-6 eggs, and are white in color, eventually staining brown.
-Incubation takes 16-17 days.
+Eggs are laid in clutches of 4–6 eggs, and are white in color, eventually staining brown.
+Incubation takes 16–17 days.